 The dessert assignment changes each week, so I’ve done everything from rice krispie treats to pumpkin cheesecake brownies and red velvet cake.

-One of the recent assignments was to make whoopie pies, which seemed interesting and fun until the time came to actually do it and the weather was a random, record-setting 90° F. In April, for the luvvagod.
+One of the recent assignments was to make whoopie pies, which seemed interesting and fun until the time came to actually do it and the weather was a record-setting 90°F. In April, for the luvvagod.

 The hot oven heated my already overheated apartment.
 The filling drooped and melted.
 Each very tasty (but very goopy and sticky) whoopie pie was ultimately only barely contained by the individual zip-top sandwich bags into which I slipped them.

 I tried to refrigerate the whole messy bunch of them, but delivery to the soup kitchen required they be okay at room temperature… and I’m afraid these little cookie sandwiches probably ended up being a bit too volatile to handle.

 Picture the poor and luckless masses of my neighborhood struggling through exploding packs of marshmallow goo to dig out their chocolate whoopie cookies.
 Seemed like something just short of a dessert fiasco.

 What then, would send me back to make more whoopie pies?
 Well, 1. leftover ingredients and 2. the kind of wisdom that only comes from sorry experience.

 This time, I’ll be making whoopie pies with a Cinco de Mayo twist (hooray for spiced chocolate!) and I’m not assembling them until I’m safely on location at the event.
 Then they can ooze and drip all they want.